Inclusion at Rainbow

 Matching a Camper with an Inclusion Counsellor

-Does your child require extra support during their time at camp?
-Rainbow can provide an Inclusion Counsellor for one week, at no charge.
-Rainbow Inclusion Counsellors are assigned on a first-come, best-served basis and families are limited to one session per summer due to high demand.
+If your camper requires full support during their time at camp, Rainbow can provide an Inclusion Counsellor for one week, at no charge.
+If your camper requires “occasional extra support” (as determined in discussion with the Administrator), Rainbow will provide the extra support at no charge.
+Support of any kind is assigned on a first-come, best-served basis and due to high demand, families are limited to one session per summer for an inclusion worker and 3 weeks for occasional extra support.

-All families/guardians seeking 1-1 support for their child or teen will complete a Personal Profile in order to allow us to support your child in the best manner possible.
+All families/guardians seeking 1-1 support for their child or Teen will complete a ONE form in order to allow us to support your camper in the best manner possible.
 If you have already filled out this form for another camp or program, please send a copy to the Administrator – you do not need to fill it out again.

-The Camp Director will meet families prior to the first day of camp and will select and assign a qualified staff to support your child or teen.
+The Camp Director will meet families prior to the first day of camp and will select and assign a qualified staff to support your camper or Teen – this meeting is mandatory for all new Rainbow families asking for extra support at camp.
+If you are a returning Rainbow family, the Camp Director will be in touch in May to touch base.
 Should families have any questions regarding this process prior to attending camp please contact the Administrator.

 If you plan on sending your child to Rainbow for more than one week, you may be eligible to access a worker (at no charge) through The Supporting Kids in Camp Project which is administered by the Canadian Mental Health Association Waterloo Wellington Dufferin.
 The Supporting Kids in Camp Project works in collaboration with Rainbow’s policies and philosophies to ensure successful recreational experiences for all campers.
 Rainbow is part of the SKIC committee throughout the year and works with many other camps and organizations in the community to ensure recreational activities are accessible to as many children as possible in the community.